 Tests can either be conducted by a water testing laboratory or with a personal testing device.

 Laboratory Testing Services

 For the most comprehensive results available, a water testing laboratory will need to be contacted.
-Most water testing laboratories will provide sample containers which will need to be filled with water straight out of the faucet.
+Most water testing laboratories will provide sample containers that will need to be filled with water straight out of the faucet.
 The sample will then be mailed back to the laboratory with the address and packaging provided.

 After receiving the sample, the lab will run various tests with their own in-house equipment to determine the exact level of fluoride present in the water.
-Turn-around for test results will vary but most should expect to have their results back within several days.
+Turn-around for test results will vary, but most should expect to have their results back within several days.